danieltdt/crafty-tiled-map/README.md

 ------

-  This plugin is based on [Jonas Olmstead's post](http://tinymmo.blogspot.se/2013/06/tile-maps-of-unusual-size.html) about tiled maps and an old crafty.js component for tiled map editor (I couldn't find the link ): )
+  This plugin is based on [Jonas Olmstead's post](http://tinymmo.blogspot.se/2013/06/tile-maps-of-unusual-size.html) about tiled maps; and an old crafty.js component for tiled map editor (I couldn't find the link ): )